N4D MESH CONTROLLER

 01. Executive Overview

 Initial server and malware samples provided by MalwareHunterTeam.
 Investigation, AI-assisted analysis, validation, and technical documentation by 1ZRR4H.
-TLP:WHITE — Public disclosure, no restrictions.
+This analysis documents an active N4D botnet campaign.

 The open directory exposed the complete operational toolkit of a live botnet campaign: four generations of MCP scanners, a polymorphic Python agent builder, both C2 controller versions, an attack chain planner, AWS post-exploitation scripts, and a Go binary (n4d_debug) left with debug symbols intact.
 That binary exposed 170+ named functions and the full exploit arsenal.
 The C2 API running on port 8443 was reachable during the investigation, and its credential endpoint in v3.1 required no authentication.